-A. Training to advance staff skills in travel demand modeling On-going activity B. Integrate travel model data with the GIS database for Performance Based Planning and Programming measures December 2015 C. Modeling analysis to test alternative networks in updating the Lincoln Metropolitan Transportation Plan December 2016 D. Develop project-related traffic for projections for transportation planning and traffic engineering analyses As needed
+Schedule of Products Completion Dates A. Training to advance staff skills in travel demand modeling On-going activity B. Integrate to maintain the travel model data with the GIS database for Performance Based Planning and Programming measures On-going activity C. Modeling analysis to review of planning assumptions and the testing of alternative networks to maintain the LRTP On-going activity D. Develop project-related traffic for projections for transportation planning and traffic engineering analyses As needed